facebook/react-native/docs/Tutorial.md

   },
 ```

 Now add `fetchData` function used above to our main component.
-This method will be respondible for handling data fetching.
+This method will be responsible for handling data fetching.
 All you need to do is call `this.setState({movies: data})` after resolving the promise chain because the way React works is that `setState` actually triggers a re-render and then the render function will notice that `this.state.movies` is no longer `null`.
 Note that we call `done()` at the end of the promise chain - always make sure to call `done()` or any errors thrown will get swallowed.

 ```javascript
   fetchData: function() {